What is the best way to dress for a day at the parks?

 For Guests Ages 14 and Older

 - Capes may be worn if the length does not go below the waist.

 - Themed T-shirts, blouses, sweatshirts and hats are acceptable.

 - Acceptable accessories include: transparent wings, plastic light sabers, toy swords and tutus.

 - Headwear may be worn as long as it does not cover the face.

 - Masks of any kind may not be worn, except for medical purposes.

-Guests who do not adhere to these guidelines may be refused entry into, and/or removed from, the event, unless their costumes can be modified to meet the above standards.
-While we encourage creativity, we also value safety and good judgement.
+Guests who do not adhere to these guidelines may be refused entry into, and/or removed from, the event, unless his or her costume can be modified to meet the above standards.
+While we encourage creativity, we also value safety and good judgment.
 The above costume guidelines apply throughout the duration of Oogie Boogie Bash - A Disney Halloween Party and/or other costumed events.
 Please note: all rules, regulations and guidelines are subject to change without notice.

 Please Check Our Disneyland Resort Rules